jomnius/study-notes/README.md

 -- Mark Twain
 ```

-Read somewhere how this (non-student) person was studying 15-30 minutes a day, about 5 times a week.
-She didn't have detailed long-term plans, just general idea for the next few weeks, even when following a book or video series.
-When you start reading something and check references or additional info, you're suddenly somewhere completely different place.
+I read somewhere how this (non-student) person was studying 15-30 minutes a day, about 5 times a week.
+She didn't have detailed long-term plans, just general idea for the next few weeks.
+When you start reading something and check references or additional info, you're suddenly on a completely different path.

 TODO: Insert [link](https://google.com) when I find it again.